sircharlo/meeting-media-manager/PROGRESS.md

 - [ ] Convert flash to notify system with action buttons
 - [ ] Fix how recurring media works
 - [ ] Make progress slider draggable when paused to change current progress / video scrubber
+- [ ] Implement video markers for sign language media
+- [ ] Add missing sign language media (Some media is missing that is specific to sign language)
 - [ ] Test for 3 displays
 - [X] Add local JWPUB file media to media list
 - [X] Add played and video progress visuals to present page